 AGU is governed by bylaws and a governance structure, and led by volunteer member leaders, all of which play a vital role in strengthening AGU for the future.
 Together, they work together to advance our mission and vision.

 Our primary leaders are the president, who chairs the Board of Directors; the president-elect, who chairs the Council; and the executive director/CEO, who leads our staff.
 All three participate in Board and Council meetings to ensure consistency, continuity, and communication.

-AGU’s community of 60,000 members is a robust and global network of scientists working across disciplines in Earth and space science.
+AGU is a global community supporting more than half a million advocates and professionals in the Earth and space sciences.
 One of our greatest strengths is the ability to facilitate networking and collaborations between our members, allowing you to meet with colleagues, and participate in vigorous discussion around issues in Earth and space science.

 AGU Connect is our open networking and collaboration platform to help you exchange knowledge and build new connections with researchers across diverse fields.
 Join conversations that interest you, browse events and announcements, or discover colleagues with shared interests.